badair/CLBL/README.md

         assert(const_callable() == "const");

         /*
-        you can nest CLBL wrappers ad-nauseum - but your compiler will not be pleased.
+        The potential type recursion is intercepted when trying to nest CLBL wrappers.
+The guts of the callable object here are repurposed, while still keeping any newly introduced CV-qualifiers.
         */
         const auto nested_const_callable = clbl::fwrap(callable);
-        assert(const_callable() == "const");
+        assert(nested_const_callable() == "const");
     }
     /*
     The std::string overload isn't const-qualified.
 Trying to call it with our const-ified CLBL wrappers will fail to compile.

     So far, we haven't seen anything you can't do with a good old-fashioned lambda.
 This is where things start getting interesting (I hope).

     Every CLBL callable type (i.e. every type that clbl::fwrap can return) defines a "type" alias, that tells you the emulated function type of the callable object.
 Since cv_reporter's operator() is overloaded, there is no emulated function type - the wrapper just forwards whatever it gets and lets the compiler handle overload resolution.
 We can check for this
     programmatically:
     */
     static_assert(std::is_same<decltype(callable)::type, clbl::ambiguous_return(clbl::ambiguous_args)>::value, "");

     //the same idea, in fewer keystrokes:
     static_assert(decltype(callable)::is_ambiguous, "");

+    //fewer still:
+    static_assert(clbl::is_ambiguous(callable), "");

     /*
     There is a little-known (and generally useless) valid C++ type called an "abominable function type", which is a mutt type that looks like a normal function type (e.g. void(int, char) ) except that it is also cv-qualified and/or ref-qualified, like a member function.

-    clbl::harden provides an interface to help you safely disambiguate overloads by leveraging the information you can store in these types:
+    clbl::harden provides an interface to help you safely disambiguate overloads by leveraging the information you can store in these strange types:
     */

     {
         auto elevated_callable = clbl::harden<const char*(void) const>(callable);
         assert(elevated_callable() == "const");

-        using emulated_function_type = decltype(elevated_callable)::type;
-        static_assert(std::is_same<const char*(void), emulated_function_type>::value, "");
+        //we can always check the emulated function type with clbl::emulates static_assert(clbl::emulates<const char*(void)>(elevated_callable), "");
     }

     /*
     (Note: To learn more about abominable function types, check out the C++17 proposal P0172R0.
-    If you think clbl::harden is a good use case for these types, let the commitee know,
-    because otherwise the type might end up on C++17's chopping block.)
+    If you think clbl::harden is a good use case for these types, let the commitee know, because otherwise the type might end up on C++17's chopping block.)

     We just used clbl::harden to choose the const-qualified overload over the non-const one. clbl::harden creates a new callable type for a single overload.
 You can elevate CV with clbl::harden, but you cannot revoke CV.
 CLBL goes to great lengths to preserve CV-correctness while still allowing these upcasts with clbl::harden.

     CV is determined by one of three things in CLBL:

     1. CV of the original, underlying object
     2. CV of the CLBL callable wrapper itself
     3. CV specified by clbl::harden

     Attentive readers probably noticed that one of cv_reporter's operator() overloads returns an std::string, while the others return const char*.
 Trying to remember return types is annoying, and sometimes impossible - Do you know the return type of std::bind? clbl:::fwrap?
     Functions like these might as well return Egyptian hieroglyphs - thankfully, C++ has the auto keyword.
 In the same vein, CLBL provides the clbl::auto_ tag type, which can be used as a placeholder for clbl::harden return types:
     */